Pain at the anus

 Pain in the anus is a symptom that can have many causes.

-What are the causes of pain in the anus?
+What are the causes of pain at the anus?

-Pain during bowel movements and blood on the toilet paper or even blood in the stool accompanied by severe burning in the anus may indicate either hemorrhoids or an anal fissure.
+Pain during bowel movements and blood on the toilet paper or even blood in the stool, accompanied by severe burning at the anus, indicate either hemorrhoids or an anal fissure.

-In cases of anal discomfort such as pain at the anus, burning at the anus, and itching at the anus, simple hygienic measures can sometimes help to get rid of the unpleasant symptoms.
+For anal complaints such as pain at the anus, burning at the anus, and itching at the anus, sometimes simple hygienic measures are enough to get rid of the unpleasant symptoms.

-When to see a doctor for anal pain?
+When to see a doctor for pain after the anus?

-In case of persistent complaints in the anus and rectum, the field of proctology is the medical specialty that deals with issues in the area of the rectum or anus.
+In cases of persistent complaints in the anus and rectum, the specialist field of proctology is the medical branch that deals with complaints in the area of the rectum or anus.

-How do CANNEFF® SUP suppositories work in the treatment of pain in the anus and other anal complaints?
+How do CANNEFF® SUP suppositories work in the treatment of pain at the anus and other anal complaints?

 CANNEFF® SUP suppositories for rectal use can relieve symptoms of hemorrhoids, proctitis, and cryptitis.

-In many cases, pain in the anus is often generally attributed to Hemorrhoids blamed.
-Treatment is often carried out with suppositories such as CANNEFF® SUP Suppositories, ointments, or sitz baths.
+In many cases, pain in the anus is often treated generally with Hemorrhoids blamed.
+Treatment is often carried out with suppositories such as CANNEFF® SUP suppositories, ointments, or sitz baths.
 However, the cause of pain in the anus is not always due to Hemorrhoids, because many other diseases can also occur in the anal area.

 This blog post is intended to help you find out which disease could be the cause of your pain in the anus and how you can proceed with the treatment and therapy of complaints in the anal region.
 In any case, we recommend consulting your doctor for a precise analysis of the pain or other complaints at the anus.
 The earlier the cause of your complaints at the anus is clarified with medical expertise and diagnostics, the more successful the respective therapy approach will be.